Microsoft 2013-2019 Enrollment for Education Solutions

-Access Licenses (Core CALs) for faculty, staff, and students.
-Those Core CALs include Client Access Licenses for Windows Server, Exchange
+- Core Client Access Licenses (Core CALs) for faculty, staff, and students.
+Those Core Client Access Licences include:

 Under the EES, we have the right to install and use any version of Office for Macintosh or Windows.
 Installers for both platforms are available from the Campus Software Library (UW-owned computers only) and through Office 365 (UW- or personally-owned computers).